udoprog/tiny-serializer-java/README.md

 ##### Builder Types

-The serialized object can specify a builder type through `@AutoSerialize.Builder` for which all field construction will be delegated.
+The serialized object can specify a builder type through `@AutoSerialize.Builder`.

+If specified, all field construction will be delegated to the specified builder.

 This should be very convenient to couple with [`@AutoMatter`](https://github.com/danielnorberg/auto-matter) or lombok's